(subject to change)

 21 March 2017, 7.30pm, Wetland Centre, Tickets £15

-One of the most notable places in Barnes is the London Wetland Centre, an urban oasis for wildlife and people, and we are delighted to be presenting the first-ever classical music concert to take place there, in the newly-refurbished Thames H2O auditorium.
-A Musical Aviary features music inspired by birdsong through the ages including works by Vaughan Williams, Biber and Handel (who lived at nearby Barn Elms when he first came to London in 1712).
+The London Wetland Centre is an urban oasis for wildlife and people, and we are delighted to be presenting the first-ever classical music concert to take place there, in the newly-refurbished Thames H2O auditorium.
+Expect Baroque delights inspired by nature, flight and light with works by Handel, Purcell, Biber and others, presented by Davina Clarke, who is fast establishing herself as a violinist of the highest calibre.

 Thyme & Plaice - Cantabile and Barnes Concert Band